paulomtts/pyjinx/README.md

 # PyJinx

-Build reusable, type-safe UI components in Python.
+Declare reusable, type-safe UI components for template-based web apps in Python.
 PyJinx combines Pydantic models with Jinja2 templates to give you automatic template discovery, nested composition, and JavaScript integration—all without manual wiring.

 ## Installation